openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/client_metadata/client_code_format.json}}

-### Non-Pre-Registered Relying Party {#non-pre-registered-rp}
+### Non-Pre-Registered Verifier {#non-pre-registered-rp}

-When the Verifier has not pre-registered, it may pass its metadata to the AS in the Authorization Request.
+When the Verifier has not pre-registered, it may pass its metadata to the Wallet in the Authorization Request.

 No registration response is returned.
 A successful Authorization Response implicitly indicates that the client metadata parameters were accepted.